ARaveala/ft_transendence_dev_docu/Project_overview.md

 - You must use Docker to run your website.
 Everything must be launched with a single command line to run an autonomous container.this means :
-- You can't run scripts directly on the host system
+- You can run scripts directly on the host system but The app runs entirely inside the container, with no need for extra setup on the host
 - Your entire stack (frontend, backend, assets, database, etc.) lives inside the container

 Several container technologies exist: Docker, containerd, podman,